-- 1401 Agriculture Shop Mechanics Principles of selection, care and use of materials and hand and power tools commonly used in agricultural maintenance shops.
-(3 credits) - 1402 Beef Production The principles of management of a beef breeding and feedlot enterprise, coordinating production programs and evaluating economic performance.
-(3 credits) - 1403 Animal Nutrition A study of the fundamental nutrient needs of an animal and its relation to nutrient content of feed stuffs.
-(3 credits) - 1404 Field Crop Production A study of the economic importance, adaptation, cultural practices, harvesting and cost analysis for producing the major field crops grown in Ohio.
-(3 credits) - 1405 Forage Crop Production II Adaptation, utilization and culture of those crops grown for hay, pasture, silage and haylage.
-(3 credits) - 1406 Introduction to Soil Science and Plant Nutrition An introductory course dealing with the formation and physical, chemical and biological properties of soils which affect plant growth.
-(3 credits) - 1407 Agricultural Technician Orientation Introduction of students to the technical educational institution, occupational goals and objectives and orientation to a chosen field.
-(2 credits) - 1408 Introduction to Dairy Cattle Production A survey of dairying including elementary elements of selection, feeding, breeding, disease control, milk production, dairy industry and management practices.
-(3 credits) - 1409 Occupational Internship Occupational experience in industry integrated with academic instruction.
-Internship is structured and supervised to insure a variety of experience related to the student's interest and academic needs.
-(6 credits) - 1410 Practicum in Agriculture Supervised practical experience for the development and improvement of selected agricultural occupational competencies, closely coordinated with related campus classroom and laboratory activities.
+- 1390 Internship On-the-job training through special arrangement with a forestry instructor, (12 credits) - 1391 Special Problems Individual study or research relating to the student's major area of study is arranged with a forestry instructor.
+(3 credits) - 1392 Special Problems Individual study or research relating to the student's major area of study is arranged with an instructor of recreation and wildlife.
 (3 credits) - 1510 Sales An introduction to retail sales.
-Areas covered are the background for selling such as product, customer and competition analysis; the selling process, including planning the sales presentation, handling objections and questions, and closing the sale: the differences between industrial and retail selling; and sales management. including construction of sales forces and program planning.
+Areas covered are the background for selling such as product, customer and competition analysis; the selling process, including planning the sales presentation, handling objections and questions, and closing the sale; the differences between industrial and retail selling; and sales management, including construction of sales forces and program planning.
 (3 credits). - 1512 Operations Analysis The student takes-this course in final quarter and analyzes various retail operations in the local business area.
-Lab hours are used to study-the daily managerial duties and functions in different retail businesses.
+Lab hours are used to study the daily managerial duties and functions in different retail businesses.
 Students analyze and evaluate their findings in seminar.
 (4 credits) - 1513 Casualty Insurance Principles of casualty insurance with emphasis on understanding coverages, policy, provisions and concepts peculiar to the common casualty, surety and multi-line contracts.
-Contracts studied are family automobile policy, workers' compensation and employees' liability policy, owner's, landlords' and tenants' liability policy, comprehensive general liability policy, comprehensive personal liability coverage.
-Iife and health insurance coverages, and the liability insurance aspects of modern-line contracts.
-(3 credits)

-- 1520 Retailing A study of retail operations especially from the viewpoint of management.
+Contracts studied are family automobile policy, workers' compensation and employees' liability policy, owner's, landlords' and tenants' liability policy, comprehensive general liability policy, comprehensive personal liability coverage, life and health insurance coverages, and the liability insurance aspects of modern-line contracts.
+(3 credits) - 1520 Retailing A study of retail operations especially from the viewpoint of management.
 Areas covered are store management, including location, outfitting, and merchandise set-up; the organization, including structure of various types of operations, staffing and personnel management; merchandise management, including the buying function, inventory control, budgeting and pricing; marketing, including advertising, display, sales promotion, salesmanship, services and credit structures; and control through accounting.
 (3 credits) - 1522 Business Management I An introduction to the principles of operating a business from the standpoints of ownership.
 Areas covered are small businesses in the United States, starting your own business, problems in starting a business; management functions applied, financing and capital; physical plant-location, needs, equipment/fixtures, legal consideration, licenses and government regulation.
 (3 credits) - 1523 Business Management II A continuation of the principles of operating a business, focusing on daily operations and considerations.
 Areas covered are advertising/promotion, marketing, accounting/record keeping, cash flow, employment/payroll, insurance, contracts, purchasing/buying, security, management of time/priorities and handling problems.
-(3 credits) - 1524 Principles of Business Management III Intensive investigation of business problems of particular interest to the student.
-(3 credits) - 1530 Money Markets and Institutions A study of the financial institutions in our society including the Federal Reserve System, banks, insurance companies and sources of capital.
 (3 credits) - 1590 Internship On-the-job work training through special arrangement with an instructor of retail market management.
 (12 credits) - 1594 Special Problems Special problems confronted by the student on the job are prepared in report form to be submitted at the retail seminars scheduled four times during the internship quarter.
 Additional projects are required through which the student becomes familiar with company policies and procedures and the methods of establishing a merchandise emphasis or a merchandise department.
-(3 credits) - 1599 Sales Promotion A course in in-store display of mechandise and promotion of the store.
-Areas covered are store layout and floor design, merchandise display, window dressing and display, advertisement of special sales, public relations and inventory control.
-Consumer buying habits and motivation factors are studied to determine public relations guidelines for a retail business.
-(3 credits) - 1603 Internship On-the-job training in the culinary arts field through special arrangement with an instructor of culinary arts.
-(12 credits) - 1604 Special Problems Individual study or research relating to the student's major area of study is arranged with an instructor of culinary arts.
-(3 credits) - 1610 Professional Meat Cutting Students learn methods of cutting carcass quarters, portion control and identification of cuts, grading and proper methods of preparation of beef, veal, pork and lamb for maximum productivity.
-(5 credits) - 1611 Professional Food Preparation In this course students will prepare soups, sauces, vegetables, desserts and entrees.
-Special attention is given to garnishes, quality and production control, and time management.
-(5 credits)
+(3 credits)